-- There are medications available that can help you quit, both over the counter and by prescription.
+- There are medications available that can help you quit, both over-the-counter and by prescription.
 The nurse practitioners at the SXU Health Center can discuss what the best options may be for you and give you prescriptions as needed.
 Please call for an appointment (773-298-3712).

 - If you prefer one-on-one phone counseling, the Illinois Tobacco Quitline provides free phone counseling and support at 1-866-QUIT-YES.
-This is a statewide telephone helpline staffed by trained counselors who can provide information about quitting and can work with you to develop a customized quitting plan.
+This is a free, statewide telephone helpline staffed by trained counselors who can provide information about quitting and can work with you to develop a customized quitting plan.